WallarooLabs/wally/orchestration/terraform/README.md

 NOTE: The `Makefile` does *not* currently ensure that the lock is released if there is an error running any commands after acquiring the lock.

-### Automagic Cheapest Instance logic
+### Automagic Instance logic

-The `Makefile` uses a python script to automagically figure out the cheapest instance available that will meet the requirements.
+The `Makefile` uses a python script to automagically figure out the appropriate instance available that will meet the requirements.
 The way it works is the python script outputs a `Makefile` fragment which is then `eval`'d by make.

-This automagic cheapest instance logic can be controlled via the following `make` option:
+This automagic instance logic can be controlled via the following `make` option:

-* `use_cheapest_instances`  Find cheapest instances to use (spot included);
+* `use_automagic_instances`  Find appropriate instances to use (spot included);
   Will automagically use placement groups if applicable (Default: true)

 The inputs into this script are the following `make` options: